 Accuracy is no longer an issue when utilizing face biometrics for authentication.
 Spoofing attempts using printed photos, recordings, deep fake pictures, and 3D masks, on the other hand, pose a serious threat.
 Facial Liveness Detection incorporates specialized features to identify biometric spoofing attacks, which could be an imitation emulating a person’s unique biometrics scanned through the biometric detector to deceive or bypass the identification and authentication steps provided by the system.
-Even though face recognition can reliably answer the question, “Is this the right person?” but not the question, “Is this a live person?”
-This is where liveness detection technology plays a significant role in fraud detection and mitigation.
+Even though face recognition can reliably answer the question, “Is this the right person?” but not the question, “Is this a live person?”, this is where liveness detection technology plays a significant role in fraud detection and mitigation.
 Face biometric matching must be able to detect spoofs in order to be trusted, as well as to maintain the integrity of our biometric data.
-In other words, liveness detection enables passive and active detection, so that our biometrics don’t have to be kept a secret, which is a good thing considering how many of us have a lot of photos and videos online.
+In other words, liveness detection enables passive and active detection, so that our biometrics don’t have to be kept a secret, which is a good thing considering how many photos and videos we store and publish online.

 Users are required to respond to “challenges” such as head motions, smiling, and blinking, which takes time and effort.
 This method is more reliable and trustworthy than passive liveness, but we have seen a move from active solutions to today’s modern, passive liveness detection is being driven by the fact that firms are increasingly valuing user experience as a strategy to attract and keep customers.
 Active methods show better success.

-Because the user is not required to take any action, there is less friction and user abandonment during procedures like remote customer onboarding.
+Because the user is not required to take any action for the scanning process, there is less friction and user abandonment during procedures like remote customer onboarding.
 A passive liveness detection can be performed using a variety of methods, such as evaluating a selfie photograph, recording a video, or flashing lights on the person.

 Features of IDcentral’s Liveness detection: